This page will avoid any definitions of God that do not appear in biblical scripture.

 "There is one body and one Spirit, even as you are called in one hope of your calling, one Lord, one faith, one baptism, one God and Father of all, who is above all and through all and in you all."
 (Ephesians 4:4-6).

-- The Word of God; and
+- the Word of God became flesh.
+He is the Son of God; and

 "There is to us only one God, the Father, of whom are all things, and we in Him; and one Lord Jesus Christ, through whom are all things, and we by Him."
 (1 Corinthians 8:6).